ericwq/gskills/docs/request.md

     - `http2Client.Write()` calls `t.controlBuf.put()` to send the request parameter.
   - Now the `Length-Prefixed-Message` has been sent
 - Please note in `&transport.Options{Last: !cs.desc.ClientStreams}`, the `Last` field is true.
-- Which means this is the last frame for this stream.
-The `EOS` flag is set now.
+- Which means this is the last frame for this request: the `EOS` flag is set now.

 `t.controlBuf` deserves another chapter, see [controlBuffer, loopyWriter and framer](control.md) for detail.